Share this article

 Danielle Petch

-21 October 20227 min read
+21 October 20224 min read

 A Newfypoo dog walking through a paved backyard

 Lover of big dogs with even bigger personalities?
-Then let us introduce you to the Newfypoo: a real gentle giant of a pooch, the lovechild of the Newfoundland and the Poodle.
-And, a heads up?
-We think they might just become your new favourite mixed breed...
+Then let us introduce you to the Newfypoo: a Poodle Newfoundland mix.
+A real gentle giant of a pooch, they can stand up to 30 inches tall, and weigh 150 pounds(!).

-Newfypoo Characteristics
+Newfypoo characteristics

-Origin: Most likely, the Newfypoo originated in the United States.
+Origin: Most likely the United States.

-Lifespan: 8 - 12 years
+Newfypoo lifespan: 8 - 12 years.

-Newfypoo looks & appearance
+Newfypoo appearance

 Newfypoo personality